-I like to use sockeye salmon for this dish - its firm flesh and rich flavors are perfect for steaming.
-And besides, it makes for a great AUTHOR:
+I like to use sockeye salmon for this dish -- its firm flesh and rich flavors are perfect for steaming.

 In a small saucepan over medium-high heat, sweat the ginger and shallots in the one tablespoon butter for two to three minutes.
 Add 1/2 cup of the sake, bring to a boil, and reduce by two-thirds, about three minutes.
 Add the heavy cream, bring to a boil, and reduce by half, about two minutes.
 Add the pieces of cold butter to the sauce, bit by bit, whisking constantly over medium-high heat.
 The butter will emulsify, creating a thick creamy sauce.
 Once all the butter has been incorporated, remove the pan from the heat.
 Whisk in the remaining one teaspoon sake and the lime juice.
 Season to taste with salt.

 Each week, The Splendid Table brings you stories that expand your world view, inspire you to try something new, and show how food brings us together.
 We rely on you to do this.
 You have the power to keep us cooking, sharing these stories, and helping you in the kitchen.

 Donate today for as little as $5.00 a month.
 Your gift only takes a few minutes and has a lasting impact on The Splendid Table.